 What Is the Job Demand for Fisheries Biologists?

-Survey by the BLS has suggested that job demand is expected to increase between 2014 and 2024 in the region of 4%.
-This is nearly half the average job demand across all sectors.
-Many of these will be required to study primary research into ecological impact.
+Survey by the BLS has suggested that job demand is expected to increase about 5% between 2020 and 2030 for fisheries biologists.* Many of these will be required to study primary research into ecological impact.
 Much of the drop may be in the technical services that do not hire many Fisheries Biologists anyway.
 We may see a surge in those employed in the ecological services, academia and government (depending on available funding).
 Students with practical experience - either in a lab or in the field - may find more options available to them.

 What Are the Education Requirements to Become a Fisheries Biologist?